 – Sahara Byrne, Professor of Communication and Co-Director of the CCSS

 Early Career Faculty Development Programs are designed to strengthen collaborative culture across colleges and units by building community across the newest faculty in the social sciences

 Junior Faculty (Jfac) Peer Mentoring Lunches

-For the academic year 2020–2021, the CCSS will host catered informal lunches for Assistant Professors from any unit across campus who identify with, or are interested in working within, four social science superfields: Psychology, Sociology, Economics, and Policy.
+This program is postponed for AY 20-21 due to the pandemic and replaced by the collaboration grants.
+In AY 21-22, the CCSS will host catered informal lunches for Assistant Professors from any unit across campus who identify with, or are interested in working within, four social science superfields: Psychology, Sociology, Economics, and Policy.